Evaluating Hallucinations in Audio-Visual Multimodal LLMs with Spoken Queries under Diverse Acoustic Conditions: Experiments

 \subsection{Effect of Input Modality Order}

-Table~\ref{tab:exp_order} compares two orderings: image before spoken query ($I\rightarrow S$), and image after spoken query ($S\rightarrow I$).
-Gemini shows little sensitivity to input order, with only a minor performance changes.
-In contrast, Gemma exhibits a severe degradation under ($S\rightarrow I$) ordering; the F1 score degrades from 83.5 to 70.1.
-This discrepancy implies that Gemma’s training may be less effective in handling reversed modality sequences, while Gemini appears more order-invariant.
+Inspired by previous work~\cite{berglund2024reversal}, Table~\ref{tab:exp_order} compares two input orderings: image before spoken query ($I\rightarrow S$), and image after spoken query ($S\rightarrow I$).
+Gemini is largely insensitive to input order, showing only minor performance changes.
+In contrast, Gemma exhibits a severe degradation under ($S\rightarrow I$) ordering; the F1 score degrades from 83.5\% to 70.1\%.
+This result indicates that Gemma is more sensitive to modality ordering, potentially reflecting differences in training data composition or weaknesses when modalities arrive in an unexpected sequence.